This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – If you find yourself being robbed, of course, you can try to get your item back in the moment.
 BUT, if they are overly insistent, look dangerous, use your best judgment.
 It used to be (2018 and beforehand) – that the vast majority of pickpockets were non-violent.

 – Having said that, a new breed of pickpockets emerged this year: desperate, violent pickpockets who’ll do whatever it takes to steal a wallet, purse, passport, or any other valuables.
 They’ll hit, beat, and get accomplices involved in keeping the victim down.
 I suggest you don’t resist a robbery, especially if you see two or three people approaching you.
 Unless you’ve got some extraordinary self-defense skills, It is unlikely that you will succeed in fighting two or more people.
 I hate giving that advice, but even the US Embassy has suggested it too.

 – Don’t wear expensive jewelry, particularly necklaces and luxury watches.
 These are usually the only personal jewelry I’ve heard being stolen right off the victim’s body.

-– Barcelona areas to be aware: pay attention on the metro, Las Ramblas, Sants train station, Sagrada Familia, Born, the Barceloneta, and the Gothic Quarter. <– This is not exhaustive, but they are popular areas!
+– Barcelona areas to be aware of: pay attention on the metro, Las Ramblas, Sants train station, Sagrada Familia, Born, the Barceloneta, and the Gothic Quarter. <– This is not exhaustive, but they are popular areas!
 If you’re going to the beach, do NOT leave your valuables unattended.
 A towel is fine, but other things, NO.

 – When you arrive or leave Barcelona, watch your suitcases.
 In the metro.
 At hotel check-in.
 At hotel check-out.
 Everywhere!
-It is so easy to get distracted, keep alert and hawk-eyed on all your belongings.
+It is so easy to get distracted, keep alert, and be hawk-eyed on all your belongings.
 And do NOT take help from anyone.

 – At night, stay away from a few dangerous areas like Raval, the lower part of Born (Plaça de La Vergonya).
 I hate to stigmatize these areas as they do have their own charm.
 But I advise against it for your own safety.